ktorio/ktor-documentation/topics/sse_server.md

     }
 }
 ```
 Within the `sse` block, you define the handler for the specified path, represented by the [ServerSSESession]() class.
-Session configuration might look as follows:
+The following functions and properties are available within the block:

 1. Use the `send` function to create and send a `ServerSentEvent` to the client.
 2. Use the `call` property to access the associated received `ApplicationCall` that originated the session.
 3. (Optional) Use the `close` function to close the session and terminate the connection with the client.
 The `close` method is called automatically when all `send` operations are completed.
-> It's important to note that closing the session using this method does not send a termination event to the client.
+> It's important to note that closing the session using the `close` method does not send a termination event to the client.
 > If you wish to send a specific event to signify the end of the SSE stream before closing the session, you can use the `send` function for it.

-Below, we'll take a look at the examples of using this API.

 ### Example: Handle a single session {id="handle-single-session"}

-The example below creates an SSE session with the `events` endpoint to handle a session with one client.
+The example below creates an SSE session with the `events` endpoint which sends 6 separate events over a single SSE channel with a delay of 1000ms.
 ```kotlin
 ```
 {src="snippets/server-sse/src/main/kotlin/com/example/Application.kt" include-lines="14-21"}

-You can find the full example here: [server-sse](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/server-sse).
+For the full example, see [server-sse](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/server-sse).